When It Comes To STDs, We Know You Have Questions.

 Yes!
 Any form of intimacy puts you at risk for an STD.
 You can use protection, such as a condom and/or dental dam to lower the risk, but there could still be potential of contracting an STD with any of these activities.

 It is rare, but it is possible.
-Some people may have been born with HIV which can be passed to others later in life.
-It’s also possible to contract herpes through casual kissing, even between friends and family, which can then be passed during sexual activity.
+Some people may have been born with HIV that can be passed to others later in life.
+It’s also possible to contract herpes through casual kissing, even between friends and family, that can then be passed during sexual activity.

 No!
 Birth control is not effective against any STD; it is only used as a contraceptive to prevent pregnancy.
 If you are on birth control, you will still want to use another form of protection, such as a condom, to prevent potentially contracting an STD.